How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 }

-https://yourdomain.com/thank-youwith your real thank-you page. - Replace the allowed origins with your actual domain.
+Replace those with your actual domain.

 Step 2: Add your Worker variables